Home Affordable Unemployment Program (UP)

 How to apply?

-Contact your mortgage servicer – the company to which you make your monthly mortgage payments and ask them for Initial Application Package for Home Affordable Modification Program as well to be considered for Home Affordable Unemployment Program if you lost your job.
+Contact your mortgage servicer – the company to which you make your monthly mortgage payments and ask them for the Initial Application Package for Home Affordable Modification Program as well to be considered for Home Affordable Unemployment Program if you lost your job.

 Home Affordable Unemployment Program (UP) is not currently available for homeowners with mortgage loans held by Fannie Mae and Freddie Mac.

-Contact your mortgage company to see if you are eligible or call a HUD-approved housing counselor at: 888-995-4673 (Hearing impaired: 877-304-9709 TTY) to help you understand your options, prepare your application, and work with your mortgage company.
+Contact your mortgage company to see if you are eligible or call a HUD-approved housing counselor at 888-995-4673 (Hearing impaired: 877-304-9709 TTY) to help you understand your options, prepare your application, and work with your mortgage company.